 I am Brad Myers.
 Remington Weld is my shop.

-For almost 20 years I have helped foundations make smarter grants.
-Around the world I have witnessed the transformative power of smart philanthropy when aligned with quality, community-based nonprofits.
-I have developed strategy and worked collaboratively with diverse stakeholders to address complex social problems.
+For almost 20 years I have helped foundations make smart and creative grants.
+Around the world I have witnessed the transformative power of philanthropy when it is aligned with quality, community-based nonprofits.
+I have developed strategy and worked collaboratively with diverse stakeholders to address complex challenges.
 I know what it means to pursue that ever-elusive “collective impact” wherein the whole is somehow more than the sum our individual efforts.
 For these opportunities I am enormously grateful, and I rest assured that the networks of expertise and communities of practice that I have helped to cultivate will continue to generate great amounts of good in this world for generations.

 Through Remington Weld, I get to share what I have learned.